amirmasoudabdol/Bilbo/docs/studies/optional-stopping-variation.md

 ## First Extension: Optional Stopping *Only* on Treatment Group

-In our first extension, we investigate the effect of only applying the optional stopping on treatment groups, meaning that Researcher will only add new observations to the treatment group and leave the control group intact.
+In our first extension, we investigate the effect of only applying the optional stopping on treatment groups, meaning that the Researcher will only add new observations to the treatment group and leave the control group intact.

 In the figure below, we can see the comparison between this study and the one performed previously, ie., adding new observation to both groups.
 In contrast to our expectation, adding new observation only to treatment groups does not have a considerable impact on the level of bias.
 This can be seen in the figure by tracking the slightly wider bias region in “Treatment” columns compared to their “Both” counterparts.